-TANC will correlate this information with the HFTDs and categorize it to provide the metrics developed in Table VII-1.
+TANC will categorize this information to provide the metrics developed in Table VII-1.
 TANC will annually track each metric and correlate them with existing information on the type and frequency of maintenance and vegetation inspections.
 This tracking will provide insights regarding the effectiveness of those inspections, and future guidance on any adjustments to those inspections that may become apparent from the data collected.
-Other potential causal correlations between high fire threat conditions, equipment failures, and other incidents may also be developed.
+Other potential causal correlations between high fire threat conditions and/or districts, equipment failures, and other incidents may also be developed.